-As further discussed above under "Compensation Discussion and Analysis," the Compensation Committee believes that our executive management team has seized early-mover opportunities to add new plays to EOG's portfolio and has demonstrated the ability to develop such plays successfully, including by constantly refining our proprietary drilling and completion technology and processes to lower costs and improve well productivity.
-Our executive management team has also protected shareholder value by continuing to focus on effective deployment of capital to deliver the highest returns in a low-price environment.
+As further discussed above under "Compensation Discussion and Analysis," the Compensation Committee believes that our executive management team has established and exemplified a unique culture that has firmly established EOG as the leader in domestic oil and gas exploration.
+Our shift in focus to "premium" wells has further established EOG as the industry leader in generating returns.
+Our executive management team has enhanced shareholder value by continuing to focus on effective deployment of capital to deliver the highest returns in any price environment.